Book a FREE* activity for your students

 Maths: Measure, Means, & More! – KS1

 Pupils will get hands-on working in small groups to practice maths skills in a fun, interactive way.
-Groups rotate around different activities that often involve real animal artefacts, or even live animals.
-Activities are tailored depending on age and may include: comparing patterns on tortoise shells, measuring snake skins, solving calculations involving enclosure size, timing animals’ speed over a defined distance, and more!
+Groups rotate around different activities that involve real animal artefacts and hands-on maths.
+Activities are tailored depending on age and may include: comparing patterns on tortoise shells, measuring snake skins, counting minibeast legs, and more!

 Penguins – R or KS1

 Get the chance to learn more about these charismatic birds.
-Using penguin role-play, bio-facts and a costume, the pupils will discover what key adaptions penguins have, as well as how these unique birds live.
+Using penguin role-play, bio-facts and games, the pupils will discover what key adaptions penguins have, as well as how these unique birds live.

 Rainforest Animals – Year 2